 The Nigerian art scene is a vibrant sector of multidisciplinary expertise and talent across several genres.
 From sculpting to textiles, photography to bronze casting, painting to pottery, there is a rich heritage of innovation and creativity.
 The possibilities VR provides of an almost limitless medium for creation is taking the art world by a storm, and Nigeria is not being left behind.
-A series of collaborations with the Revolving Art Incubator has resulted in the launch of the first VR for Art workshops in Lagos in 2017.
+A series of collaborations with the Revolving Art Incubator resulted in the launch of the first VR for Art workshops in Lagos in 2017.
 Stay tuned for 2018 updates.

 Are you an African, or living on the African continent and interested in Augmented and Virtual Reality?
 Join our online and offline communities.
 We have a growing Facebook group that started out as a virtual space for our VR Hackathon participants to connect last year.
 It is now being expanded into a meeting place for the African AR/VR community.
 If you happen to be in Lagos, Nigeria, we run bi-monthly AR/VR meet ups.
 Follow us on Twitter for more updates.

 We know that VR must be adapted for our local environment to drive large scale adoption and derive exponential impact from the deployment of this technology.
 A current limitation for this is the hardware/infrastructure required to experience virtual reality.
 This hardware challenge aims to tackle that.
 In partnership with Hardware Lagos, the leading hardware community in Nigeria, we are sponsoring a hardware challenge to design and develop an all-in-one solar powered VR headset.